SAP-samples/cloud-btp-cli-api-codejam/exercises/05-core-services-api-prep/README.md

 >
 > And just as a "by the way", the expression `."API Endpoint"` is just shorthand for the full generic object index expression `.["API Endpoint"]`.
 >
 > Note that the colon appears as part of these property names only for some environment instances, and not others.
-You may find that your string-encoded JSON property names do not end with colons - if so, adjust the filter accordingly.
+This is the reason for the use of the [alternative operator](https://stedolan.github.io/jq/manual/#Alternativeoperator://) in `| .("API Endpoint:" // ."API Endpoint")`.

 In this particular sample case, the API endpoint is: